moule3053/mck8s/README.md

 # Deploy the CRDs on the management cluster

 1. Switch to the `cluster0` context to be able to deploy the `CRDs` on the management cluster.

     `kubectl config use-context cluster0`

 2. Create the `RBAC` required

     `kubectl apply -f manifests/crds/01_rbac_mck8s.yaml`

 3. Deploy the `CRDs`

     `kubectl apply -f manifests/crds/`

+# Buid Docker images of the controllers

+1. Buid the image of the `Multi Cluster Scheduler`

+    `cd multi-cluster-scheduler && docker build -t REPO_NAME/IMAGE_NAME .`

+2. Build the image of the `Multi Cluster HPA`

+    `cd multi-cluster-horizontal-pod-autoscaler && docker build -t REPO_NAME/IMAGE_NAME .`

+3. Build the image of the `Cloud Provisioner and Cluster Autoscaler`

+    `cd cloud-cluster-provisioner-autoscaler && docker build -t REPO_NAME/IMAGE_NAME .`

+4. Build the image of the `Deployment Rescheduler`

+    `cd multi-cluster-rescheduler && docker build -t REPO_NAME/IMAGE_NAME .`

 ## Workload clusters